daskeyboard/daskeyboard-applet--game-deals/README.md

-# Q Applet Game Deals
+# Q Applet: Game Deals

 See alerts for recent game deals, on a Das Keyboard Q series.